Extreme gaps between eigenvalues of random matrices: Introduction

 in particular

-Odlyzko's numerical data \cite{Odl} give 3.303 for the maximal value of $\tilde\gamma_i$, $1\leq i\leq n=10^6$, while $\frac{\sqrt{32\log n}}{2\pi}=3.346$, giving a difference of $1\%$ with the observed gaps.
+Odlyzko's numerical data~\cite{Odl} give 3.303 for the maximal value of $\tilde\gamma_i$, $1\leq i\leq n=10^6$, while $\frac{\sqrt{32\log n}}{2\pi}=3.346$, giving a difference of $1\%$ with the observed gaps.

-Further tests can be performed at distinct heights along the critical axis, thanks to numerical data of Gourdon \cite{Gourdon}: he computed $n=2\times10^9$ successive zeta zeros at height $10^k$ along the critical axis for each $k\in\llbracket 13,24\rrbracket$.
-The extreme normalized gaps are given on the joint graph, where the expectation from our random matrices result is the straight line $\frac{\sqrt{32\log n}}{2\pi}=4.166$.
-For example, amongst the $2\times10^9$ gaps following the height $10^{24}$, $\sup\tilde\gamma_i=4.158$, i.e. a difference of $0.2\%$ with the expected value.
+Further tests can be performed at distinct heights along the critical axis, thanks to numerical data of Gourdon~\cite{Gourdon}: he computed $n=2\times10^9$ successive zeta zeros at height $10^k$ along the critical axis for each $k\in\llbracket13,24\rrbracket$.
+The extreme normalized gaps are given on the joint Figure~\ref{figmaximal}, where the expectation from our random matrices result is the straight line $\frac {\sqrt{32\log n}}{2\pi}=4.166$.
+For example, amongst the $2\times10^9$ gaps following the height $10^{24}$, $\sup\tilde\gamma_i=4.158$, that is, a difference of $0.2\%$ with the expected value.

-Concerning the smallest gaps, does the Poisson intensity $\frac{1}{24\pi}u^2\dd u$ from Theorem \ref{thm:unitary} appear in the context of the zeta zeros ?
+Concerning the smallest gaps, does the Poisson intensity $\frac {1}{24\pi }u^2\,\dd u$ from Theorem~\ref{thmunitary} appear in the context of the zeta zeros?
 Note $\tilde\theta_i=n(\theta_{i+1}-\theta_i)/(2\pi)$ the normalized gaps.
-We know that, as $n\to\infty$, the set of gaps $\{2\pi n^{1/3} \tilde\theta_i,1\leq i\leq n\}$ converges weakly to a Poisson point process with intensity $\frac{1}{24\pi}u^2\dd u$.
+We know that, as $n\to\infty$, the set of gaps $\{2\pi n^{1/3} \tilde\theta_i,1\leq i\leq n\}$ converges weakly to a Poisson point process with intensity $\frac{1}{24\pi}u^2\,\dd u$.
 We therefore expect that, as $n\to\infty$,

 converges to a Poisson point process with the same intensity.